JeppeSRC/FuckMake/README.md

 -   `Files` A List of files separeted by commas to be used as input files.
 This will be the contents of `%Input`.
 -   `OutDir` Is a path to where the files shall be written.
 This is the directory that will be in `%Output`.

-`Files` and `OutDir` are optional and may be left blank, if left blank, all files in the curret directory and all sub-directories will be used as input files and the current directory will be used as output directory.

 Executes the action once for every file in the `Files` list.

 ##### Execute